Citation, DOI & article data

 Intracranial teratomas are often seen as large lesions at presentation.

-Given their extremely variable histological components, imaging also tends to be heterogenous, with tumours typically demonstrating a mixture of tissue densities and signal intensity.
-Fat, if present is helpful in narrowing the differential.
+Given their extremely variable histological components, imaging also tends to be heterogeneous, with tumors typically demonstrating a mixture of tissue densities and signal intensity.
+Fat, if present, is helpful in narrowing the differential.

 - intermediate components of soft tissue

 - hypointense components due to calcification and blood products

 - T1 C+ (Gd): solid soft tissue components show enhancement